 There are many types of meditation, and the type that is right for you depends on your goals and preferences.
 If you’re looking for a way to relax and de-stress, for example, you might want to try mindfulness meditation.
 This type of meditation involves focusing on your breath and being aware of the present moment.

 If you’re interested in exploring your spirituality, you might want to try meditating with healing crystals.
 This type of meditation involves holding crystals in your hands or wearing them as jewelry, such as love stone crystal earrings or bracelets, and focusing on their energy.
 There are many other types of meditation, so experiment until you find the one that feels right for you

 American Psychological Association also has an article about mindfulness meditation.
 You can gain exceptional calmness despite being under pressure and handle life stressors with ease.
 I know this for sure because I too found myself on a meditation journey and it changed my life.

 The first weeks of adopting a meditation practice will be challenging and it can be pretty hard to do it all alone.
 Emily Fletches, author of Stress Less, Accomplish More, teaches an effective method called Ziva or Z- technique.
 This is designed for busy people and businesspeople.
 Yes, meditation is not only for monks or yoga fanatics, pretty much everyone can practice it.

 All you need is 15 minutes, two times a day and you can do it anywhere.
 Tune in to your five senses, use a mantra and keep saying it over and over.
 If you find yourself disturbed by other thoughts, just open your eyes and continue.
-The best way to end of this Z- technique is Manifestation.
-Take the time to imagine all your goals, desires and all the things you want for your life to find your best way to get there.
+The best way to end this Z- technique is Manifestation.
+Take the time to imagine all your goals, desires, and things you want for your life to find the best way to get there.

 2. Have a break and Play games